Refuge (United Kingdom charity)

 Refuge is a United Kingdom charity providing specialist support for women and children experiencing domestic violence.
-The organisation provides a national network of specialist services, including emergency refuge accommodation (refuges), community outreach, independent domestic violence advocacy (IDVAs), culturally specific services and a team of child support workers.
+The organisation, founded in 1971 by author and ex-feminist men's rights activist Erin Pizzey provides a national network of specialist services, including emergency refuge accommodation (refuges), community outreach, independent domestic violence advocacy (IDVAs), culturally specific services and a team of child support workers.
 Refuge also runs the Freephone 24-Hour National Domestic Abuse Helpline.
 The National Domestic Abuse Helpline specialises in supporting women, but will support other genders including men, especially out of hours.

-The organisation was founded in 1971 by author and men's rights activist Erin Pizzey.
-It's safe house in Chiswick, West London was the first of its kind.
+Its safe house in Chiswick, West London was the first of its kind.
 Refuge remains the largest domestic violence organisation in the United Kingdom.

 On any given day, Refuge's services supports thousands of women and children.
 The charity says it is committed to working towards a world where women and children can live in safety, free from fear.
 No services are provided for men.